bltlab/mot/README.md

 Sample call with parameters that seem ok on our dev machine.
 `time python extraction/extracttext.py fromdb ~/mot/extractions-03.02.22/ --port 27200 --n-extractors 50 --n-db-queriers 10 --batchsize 100 --filemap filemap-03.01.22.tsv --start-date 2001-01-01`

+In the event that the extraction script hangs, this is likely caused by one process crashing.
+Run with printing redirected to a log and search the log to see what went wrong.
+The rest of the processes will likely finish the rest of the work, but you may use a handful of documents unless the error is fixed.

 ## One-off Scripts